 Rights to study

 After being accepted, you have the right to complete your desired degree.
-If you have been accepted through the main admissions process, this means both a lower (bachelor’s) and higher (master’s) degree; if through separate admissions, a master’s degree only.
+If you have been accepted through the main admissions process (yhteishaku), this means both a lower (bachelor’s) and higher (master’s) degree; if through separate admissions for international master´s degree programmes, a master’s degree only.

 Register as attending or non-attending